rccyx/thyx/docs/guide.md

 It's a display manager.
 It owns the graphical login screen.
 It starts before the desktop session, shows the login UI, talks to PAM for authentication, then launches the selected session.

 SDDM is built on Qt.
 Its themes are written in QML.

-That's why this is a QML project.
+So this is a QML project.
 SDDM loads the theme directory, reads the theme metadata, loads the main QML file, and renders that QML as the login screen.

 ## What's QML?